pippinbarr/lets-snake-ancient-greek-punishment/process/to-do.md

 - ~~Head collision is delayed by one~~

 - Delay on death sound
+- Tint the apple to the different classic LPAG colours?
+Kind of cute?
 - There's always more bug checking in the banana stand

 ## Sisyphus